bigapplestrat/GitHubTutorial/README.md

 git push -u master
 ```

 There are a few tricks that can help make your time with git a little less painful.
 Git includes a number of configuration files.
 The one you'll probably be the most involved with is `.gitignore`.
 This file lives in your project's main directory and is a list of files that you would like to prevent from being synced along with the rest of your code.
-For example, if you have a terabyte of high resolution Nicholas Cage headshots in your directory it's probably a good idea not to send those to the Github servers.
+For example, if you have a terabyte of high resolution Nicolas Cage headshots in your directory it's probably a good idea not to send those to the Github servers.
 Try the following...

 ```sh
 # Create a new file